 AIPP Victorian Landscape Photographer of the Year Award 2004, AIPP Victorian Landscape Photographer of the Year Award 2005.

-I have a variety of experience in the photography industry with a background in news, wedding, portrait and commercial photography to which I am still active.
+I have a variety of experience in the photography industry with a background in news, wedding, portrait and commercial photography.

 Most participants are usually of average fitness, but what is that ?
 Well, be able to enjoy a walk and carry your camera backpack on location for up to a mile.
 Have good mobility and no major issues with getting about.
 One or two locations on a specific trip might require some up hill walks, but its never a race and you are able to opt in or out of any location if your not comfortable.
 Everything is done in consultation with the group or individual and you will be briefed on each day.